bondeveloper/diary-of-events/README.md

 # Diary of Events App

 Sometime last year ( 2020 ) I started some workout challenges and I was recording the sessions that I did on a book ... a BOOK!.As a software developer I found this laughable.
 I have the capacity, so what better way to learn a new skill than solving this small challenge whose MVP was a simple one.
-The application helps manage and record workouts that I engage in which I stream from different platforms and their respective sessions.
+The application helps manage and record workouts that I engage in and their respective sessions.

 ## Running the application on development